OpenShot/openshot-qt/doc/glossary.rst

 Lossy:
    Lossy compression is a compression scheme that degrades quality.
 Lossy algorithms compress digital data by eliminating the data least sensitive to the human eye and offer the highest compression rates available.

+.. _gl-m_ref:
 -M-
 ---
 Mark In:
    Placing a marker at the beginning of where you want your clip to start.
 Mark Out:
    Placing a marker at the beginning of where you want your clip to end.
+Match Action:
+   Match action (or match cut) is a technique where an editor will cut from one visually similar scene to another.
 Memory Bank:
    A Memory Bank is a video that documents specific periods or events in someone's life.
 It can be set to music, make use of natural sound, record vacations, or just capture moments in everyday life.
 Marker: